 Who: College-age young people, men and women, who are 18 or older are invited to participate.
 Many come from colleges and universities across the United States and abroad.

 What: Three summer walks across America that are over 3,000 miles each.
 Besides walking for the unborn, walkers educate the youth of America about the Pro-Life movement through conferences, talks, radio, TV, and newspapers.

 When: Every summer, from late May through mid-August.

-Where: Three walks, originating from Seattle, San Francisco and Los Angeles, all ending at the U.S. Capitol building in Washington, D.C.
+Where: Three walks, originating from Seattle, San Francisco and Los Angeles, all ending in Washington, D.C.

 Why: To witness to the dignity and sanctity of every human life, especially the unborn.
 Crossroads is a peaceful organization dedicated to help bring about a Culture of Life in America.